codonaft/zapthreads/README.md

    - NIP-19 naddr, note, nevent or URL from where to retrieve events
  - `version`
    - ID of the event to show in case a naddr (long-form note) has multiple versions
- - `relays`: comma-separated list of preferred relays
+ - `relays`: comma-separated list of read relays, unset by default (will not load any content)
-   - defaults to `wss://relay.damus.io,wss://nos.lol`)
  - `user`:
    - npub to log in the user as (they will only be able to sign with a NIP-07 extension)
    - nsec is also supported